MicrosoftDocs/power-automate-docs/articles/how-tos-bulk-resubmit.md

 The template cancels runs at approximately five (5) runs per minute.
 You might be subject to throttling if you change the delay period in the template flow.

 > [!NOTE]
+> - You can use the template only of you have a license that includes premium connectors.
+To learn more, go to [Types of Power Automate licenses&mdash;Premium connectors.](/power-platform/admin/power-automate-licensing/types#premium-connectors)
-> This template isn't available for sovereign cloud customers.
+> - This template isn't available for sovereign cloud customers.

 Follow these steps to cancel flow runs using a template: